theDesertEagle/Edge-Thinning-Project/README.md

 ![rose edge thinning image](/docImg/roEdgeThin.PNG)

 ## Known Bugs/Issues
 The script may run slow for considerably larger image sizes due to the underlying thinning process.
 This might in turn delay the output of already calculated-results for tasks prior to edge-thinning.
-It is aimed to improve the speed of the edge-thinning process in the coming future releases.
+It is aimed to improve the speed of the edge-thinning process in future releases.

 ## @the.desert.eagle